Backlash (2017)

-The 2017 Backlash was the 13th Backlash professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's SmackDown brand division.
-The event took place on May 21, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois.
-It was only the second Backlash event to be held in the Allstate Arena, after the 2001 event.
+The 2017 Backlash was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 13th Backlash and took place on May 21, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, held exclusively for wrestlers from the promotion's SmackDown brand division.
+This was the second Backlash event to be held at this venue after the 2001 event.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Jinder Mahal defeated Randy Orton to win his first WWE Championship, becoming the first wrestler of Indian descent to win the title.
-On the undercard, Kevin Owens retained the United States Championship against AJ Styles, and The Usos defeated Breezango to retain the SmackDown Tag Team Championship.
+In other prominent matches, Kevin Owens retained the United States Championship against AJ Styles, and The Usos defeated Breezango to retain the SmackDown Tag Team Championship.
 The event was also notable for the televised main roster in-ring debut of Shinsuke Nakamura, who defeated Dolph Ziggler in the opening bout.

 Production

 Background

-Backlash is a pay-per-view (PPV) and WWE Network event that was established by WWE in 1999.
+Backlash is a recurring professional wrestling event that was established by WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania, but this theme was dropped with its revival in 2016.
-The 2017 event was the 13th Backlash and was scheduled to be held on May 21, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, which was the first Backlash to be held in May since the 2005 event.
+Announced on March 6, 2017, the 2017 event was the 13th Backlash and was scheduled to be held on May 21, 2017, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois, which was the first Backlash to be held in May since the 2005 event, as well as the second Backlash held at this venue after the 2001 event.
 After the reintroduction of the brand extension in mid-2016, the 2016 event featured wrestlers exclusively from the SmackDown brand, with the 2017 event also being SmackDown-exclusive.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on March 18 through Ticketmaster.